weiliangc3/newsapi-test/README.md

 ## Notes

 I took some time bootstrapping this because I need to do this at some point for myself anyway.
-My other project doesn't use next, nor jest.
+My other project doesn't use next, nor jest - so I'm going to fork this repo for myself to use as a springboard.